CALCULATE YOUR SIP RETURNS

 • Securing Investment: To attract investors and secure funding, you often need to present a breakeven analysis.
 It demonstrates a clear financial plan and the viability of your business.

-• Pricing Strategy: A breakeven analysis informs you about the appropriate pricing of your products or services from a financial perspective, ensuring that you cover all costs and achieve profitability.
+• Pricing Strategy: A breakeven analysis helps you determine the appropriate pricing for your products or services from a financial perspective, ensuring you cover all costs and achieve profitability.

 Limitations of the Breakeven Point